barthofu/duplicacy-web/README.md

 1. Go to [Duplicacy github releases](https://github.com/gilbertchen/duplicacy/releases)
 2. Note the latest version number.
 3. Update the `VERSION_DUPLICACY` in the `Dockerfile` accordingly.

+### Deploy

+Deployment is automated via GitHub Actions.
+Simply push a tag following the pattern `X.Y.Z` to trigger a deployment on `ghcr.io/barthofu/duplicacy`.